Can A Home Be Sold After A Failed Inspection in [market_city]

 Understanding the Needs of Potential Buyers in North Carolina

 If you want to sell a house in North Carolina after a bad inspection, you need to know what the potential buyers want and need.
 Safety, utility, and location are some of the most important things that buyers seek in a home.
 These factors can have a big impact on their decision-making process.
-After an inspection, it’s very important to be able to negotiate well with purchasers in order to address their issues and close the deal.
+After an inspection, it’s very important to be able to negotiate well with buyers in order to address their issues and close the sale.
 These tips will help you meet buyers’ needs and make sure you’re ready to deal with any problems that come up if an inspection report doesn’t go well.

 What Buyers Look for in Homes in North Carolina